-ENGL-224 Survey of Native American Literature
+ENGL-224 Survey of Native American Literature 54 hours lecture; 54 hours total

-Prerequisite: Completion of ENGL-120 with a minimum grade of C. This course examines the unique literary contributions of Native American writers.
+Prerequisite: Completion of ENGL-C1000 or ENGL-120B with a minimum grade of C or appropriate placement.

+This course examines the unique literary contributions of Native American writers.
 Emphasis is placed on the living experience as expressed through Native works of nonfiction, fiction, poetry, and film, from pre-contact civilization to present day tribal cultures.
 Transfers to both UC/CSU